 The Five Step Balance Process

 When you experience sustained, significant stress your brain may change mode to one of coping and survival, establishing new neural networks to deal with the challenges.
 Stress can be caused by many things: a threat to our physical body; a new, unexpected experience; an ongoing challenging situation for which we have to “gear up;” academic learning and testing under demanding expectations; a difficult job, home situation, or finances; or emotional trauma.
+Our neural system, through the function of the vagus nerve, is attuned to threat or challenge and responds at a deep visceral level, sending signals throughout our body to meet real or perceived emergencies.

 The neural networks that are established under these circumstances are strengthened over time.
 While they fill a useful survival role at the time, they can become “hard-wired” and create an impediment to learning, to adapting easily to life’s challenges, and to reaching our goals.

 To restore its natural, normal functioning, our brain/body system needs to be “re-set” after dealing with the immediate challenge or crisis.
-By re-setting our neural networks we can alleviate frustration, depression, fear, agitation, and the various forms of discomfort that have developed.
+By re-setting and re-aligning our neural networks we can alleviate frustration, depression, fear, agitation, and the various forms of discomfort that have developed.

 The Five Steps

-What is it that you wish to change, want to let go of, learn more easily, do differently, or feel better about?
+What is it that you wish to change, want to let go of, learn more easily, do differently, or feel better about? -

-• In order to be fully aware of what you are experiencing, we take a moment to establish a baseline from which we can measure the change at the end of the session.
+In order to be fully aware of what you are experiencing, we take a moment to establish a baseline from which we can measure the change at the end of the session.

-• What is it that you have already learned about it?
+• Where are you at in the present moment with this issue or difficulty?• What is it that you have already learned about it?

-• We now have the opportunity to notice the changes you have just experienced relative to the baseline established at the beginning of your session.
+We now have the opportunity to notice the changes you have just experienced relative to the baseline established at the beginning of your session.

 • Are you physically more relaxed, is your mind quiet and clear?